World Geography / Climatology

 types of seasonal winds are quite strong in nature.

-Example of such Secondary winds is Monsoonal Wind system in Indian ocean.
-Other
+The bset example of seasonal winds or secondary winds is Monsoonal Wind system in

 Monsoon Wind System